Pharmacogenetic Testing

 Can I get GeneSight if I am uninsured?

-Yes, but the cost without insurance is significantly higher.
+Yes, but the cost without insurance is much higher.
 Myriad offers a financial assistance program for patients who qualify based on income.
 If you are uninsured and cost-sensitive, compare the GeneSight price to direct-to-consumer pharmacogenetic services that do not require insurance paperwork.

 Does the GeneSight price include follow-up care?